£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

-Once symptoms appear the disease is almost always fatal, but treatment before this happens is very effective.
+Once symptoms appear the disease is almost always fatal, but treatment through a rabies vaccination, before this happens, is most effective.

-It’s crucial to act quickly, apply first aid (see below) and then seek urgent local medical attention if a bite or scratch is sustained in any area with a risk of rabies, even if you’ve had a pre-travel rabies vaccination.
+It’s vital to act quickly.
+Apply first aid (see below) and then seek urgent local medical attention if a bite or scratch is sustained in any area with a risk of rabies – even if you’ve had a pre-travel rabies vaccination.

 • Thoroughly washing off saliva with soap and water